jostylr/event-when/eventwhen.md

     * `events`.
 This is the event string to remove the handlers from.
 If nothing else is provided, all handlers for that event are removed.
 This could also be an array of event strings in which case it is applied to each one.
+Or it could be an Array.filter function or a RegExp that should match the strings whose events should have their handlers trimmed.
 Or it could be null, in which case all events are searched for the removal of the given handler.
     * `fun` This an object of type Handler.
 Ideally, this is the handler returned by `.on`.
 But it could also be a primitive, such as an action string or function.

         If fun is a boolean, then it is assumed to be `nowhen` for the whole event removal.
 If it is null, then it is assumed all handlers of the events should be removed.

-    * `nowhen` If true, then it does not remove the handler associated with the removal of a tracker handler.
+    * `nowhen` If true, then it does not remove the handler associated with the tracker handler.

     __return__